August 25, 2018

 Teaching Assistants (TAs)

-Whatever the course, the TAs, or teaching assistants, will most likely be graduate students who have taken it before.
-This means they have marked assignments, exams, and seen where students tend to struggle and helped them overcome hardships.
+Whatever the course, the TAs will likely be graduate students who have taken it themselves as undergrads.
+Like Sherpas who guide climbers up mountains, the TAs have meandered the trickiest facets in your course syllabus, and are there to guide you through it.
+Moreover, upon TAing the same course multiple times, they have marked assignments, exams, and seen where students tend to struggle and helped them overcome hardships.
 They are an invaluable resource that your tuition also goes towards.
-Your TAs are engineering veterans – they are like Tom Hanks in Saving Private Ryan.
-And you are Ryan.
-So, ask questions and let them save you.

 You may or may not have heard about it yet, but aside from Quercus, formerly Blackboard, (and Stack Overflow for you ECE’s) the most useful website during your time here is courses.skule.ca.
 This website contains past years’ final exams and midterms – many of which contain solutions – for nearly every course you will be taking in your undergrad.
 It is a vital resource, not just in studying for exams, but also gauging the course itself as it progresses.
 How do you know which lectures are most important?
 Which topics to pay more attention to?
 You can find out all this by simply glancing over old midterms and exams for the course.
 Based on the types of questions your professor tends to ask, you should have a much better assessment of how you are doing in the course even before the midterm approaches.